 What I used to make veggie noodles.

 If you don’t have a spiralizer, don’t despair.
-I saw yesterday that Aldi had zucchini noodles in the produce department!
-I know Trader Joes does too.
+You can often find zucchini noodles at many grocery stores, especially in summer.
 Though it might take a few more minutes, you can also just used a regular vegetable peeler and make long noodles with that.
-Here is a recipe for low carb stroganoff meatballs which uses thick zucchini noodles.
+Here is a recipe for keto stroganoff meatballs which uses thick zucchini noodles.

 I have more than 26 zoodle recipes for you on this site but here are my favorite recipes using fresh zucchini.